roytang/blog/content/quotes/sig.md

 ---

- I don&#x27;t mind spending everyday
+ I don't mind spending everyday

  Out on your corner in the pouring rain